vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ## Call the Peakboard Hub API to store the values of the transfer order into the table

-The final step is to call the table store endpoint of the Peakboard Hub API:
+The final step is to call the table-store endpoint of the Peakboard Hub API:
 ```url
 https://api.peakboard.com/public-api/v1/lists/items
 ```